Orchhna/me/set1/readme.md

-TODO: Reflect on what you learned this week and what is still unclear.
+TODO: Reflect on what you learned this week and what is still unclear.Week 1: I struggled to follow the process, but I persevered.
+When stumbled upon a problem, I must continue onwards, even if it takes me back through loops.
+Note to self: keep re reading the instructions and ensure each step is correct.
+You are always discovering.
-I